Devsanjay12/AI-Travel-Agent/README.md

 # Serverless Generative AI Chatbot

 This project is a serverless Generative AI application built with a modern full-stack architecture using AWS, FastAPI, OpenAI, and a sleek Next.js frontend.
 It demonstrates how to build a travel-agent-style chatbot that can return markdown-formatted trip itineraries.
-Created by Sanjay Kumar R
+By Sanjay Kumar R

+---

 ## Features